Knowledge Distillation Must Account for What It Loses: Abstract

 \section{Abstract}

 This position paper argues that knowledge distillation must account for what it loses: student models should be judged not only by retained task scores, but by whether they preserve the teacher capabilities that make those scores reliable.
-This matters because distillation is increasingly used to turn large, often frontier models into deployable systems, yet headline metrics can hide losses in uncertainty, boundary behavior, process reliability, on-policy stability, grounding, privacy, safety, and diversity.
-We identify the retention assumption behind current evaluation and reframe distillation as a lossy projection of teacher behavior rather than a faithful copy.
-We then synthesize existing evidence into a taxonomy of off-metric distillation losses, showing that these losses are concrete, recurring, and measurable.
+This matters because distillation is increasingly used to turn large teacher models into deployable students, yet headline metrics can obscure losses in the capabilities that make teacher behavior reliable.
+Conceptually, we show that current evaluation often assumes retained task scores imply retained teacher capabilities.
+Reframing distillation as a \textit{lossy projection} exposes this flaw: students may match selected teacher observables without preserving the capabilities that make them reliable.
+We then synthesize existing evidence into a taxonomy of off-metric distillation losses, showing that such losses are concrete, recurring, and measurable, yet often unaccounted for when studies report what students retain rather than what they lose.
 To make the position actionable, we propose scenario-specific preservation targets and a Distillation Loss Statement that reports what was preserved, what was lost, and why the remaining losses are acceptable.
 The goal is not lossless distillation, but accountable distillation.